trackq/iso3166/README.md

 // methods provided for convenience array $iso3166->getAll();

-// simple iterator implementation using a generator (uses alpha2 for keys) foreach ($iso3166 as $key => $value) {
+foreach ($iso3166 as $key => $value) {
-    // ...
+    // simple iterator implementation using a generator (uses alpha2 for keys) }
-}
+foreach ($iso3166->listBy(ISO3166::KEY_ALPHA3) as $key => $value) {

-// use a specific generator to iterate using other available keys, e.g. foreach ($iso3166->listBy(ISO3166::KEY_ALPHA3) as $key => $value) {
+    // use a specific generator to iterate using other available keys
-    // ... constants available are KEY_ALPHA2, KEY_ALPHA3, KEY_NUMERIC
+    // constants available are KEY_ALPHA2, KEY_ALPHA3, KEY_NUMERIC
 }
 ```